 - 8.18.
 Alongside its quantitative assessment, Network Rail also incorporates a qualitative (structured expert judgement) approach to assessing risk at level crossings.
 This helps to deliver a rounded and balanced analysis of risk. - 8.19.
+Qualitative risk assessment, or structured expert judgement, is applied by the risk assessor throughout the risk assessment process for each level crossing. - 8.20.
+Information to support structured judgement is derived through the collation of evidence during each site visit, by applying local knowledge, using smart intelligent sources such as the internet and mapping services, through stakeholder engagement and analysis of previous assessments and accident/incident data. - 8.21.
 The ORR are supportive of this approach, noting in a letter from Ian Prosser (Director of Railway Safety, ORR) to Network Rail, dated 18 April 2012, that: